-Beginning in Lower School, students take nationally and independently-normed standardized achievement tests.
+Beginning in 2nd grade, students take nationally and independently-normed standardized achievement tests.
 The results are used to identify both the strengths and weaknesses in our curriculum and teaching methodologies.
-The results are shared with the faculty at the beginning of the academic year so they may prepare for the strengths and weaknesses of the rising grade level.
+The results are shared with the faculty so they may prepare for the strengths and weaknesses of the rising grade level.
 Furthermore, the students' individual results are shared with the faculty so they may better serve each student as an individual learner.
 Students in Lower School are administered the ERB test battery of the CTP-5.